cdrummey216/whoami/complexityofnow.md

 ## Now

+'Now' is a stream of consciousness, a continuous flow of stimuli that you intepret and internalize as memories.
+Your mind translates everything around you into memory.

 The complexity of now relies on someone being present to experience it.
 'Someone' will always have an identity and a sense of self.
 Identity is the observable expression of the sense of self each person has.

 # Part 1: What is 'someone'?